Top 8 Things to do in Tangalle | Sri Lanka

 3. Turtle Watching at Rekawa Beach

-Rekawa beach is the nesting ground for various species of turtles, namely the green turtle, the loggerhead turtle, hawksbill turtle, olive ridley turtle and many more.
-The Rekawa Turtle Watch is a marine conservation project which protects the nesting sites of these turtles to ensure safe hatching of the eggs.
+Rekawa Beach is the nesting ground for various species of turtles, namely the green turtle, the loggerhead turtle, the hawksbill turtle, olive ridley turtle and many more.
+The Rekawa Turtle Watch is a marine conservation project which protects the nesting sites of these turtles to ensure the safe hatching of the eggs.
 You can spot turtles every night during the peak seasons which is from April to July, just remember that patience is the key.

 4. Mulkirigala Raja Maha Vihara